Pros / Opera lets you pin icons to toolbars and its homepage to get you to your favorite websites fast.

-Verdict / Despite some compatibility conflicts, Opera is a secure, fast and feature-rich internet browser worthy of your consideration.
+Verdict / Even though it isn’t compatible with some older websites, Opera is a secure, fast and feature-rich internet browser worth your consideration.

 - Initial Startup Time